Radus1k/Directory-Traversal-Python-Tkinter/README.md

 # Directory-Traversal-Fuzzer
-Simple web fuzzer based on file inclusion/ Directory Traversal using python
+Simple web fuzzer based on file inclusion/ Directory Traversal using python 3.8 and module requests.

 ## Important!
 If you are not using an IDE when running script!
 In "__init__.py" from the "main" folder  you need to change lines 3-7 with your own folder's path from the directory